Mind body care

 • Past traumas showing up in your relationship

 The primary goal of couples therapy is to increase your knowledge about yourself, your partner, and the ways in which you interact with each other.
 By using this knowledge, you can break toxic relationship patterns and focus on building new and healthier ones.
-To get the most out of couples therapy, you may find focussing on one or more of the following areas to be beneficial:

 • What do you want your lives to look like together